AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2025-11-0.md

 - When performing actions on Assets via the Assets UI, the generated error logs contain an incorrectly term `predecessor` instead of `successor`in the log message.
 (GUIDES-35607)
 - Running bulk activation from the Editor interface generates excessively large logs.
 (GUIDES-20746)

-## Known issues

-Adobe has identified the following known issues for the 2025.11.0 release: